 This course is the online component associated with ESL 072 Advanced Grammar.
 This course, in conjunction with ESL 072, continues to build the concept of language as a structured system and to illustrate the rules that operate within the system.
 Students will review the noun phrase and the verb phrase and will focus on how the English language shows relationships among the idea units.

 Sentence types, clause types, tense sequences, and connecting words are studied in detail.
 Students will learn structures in context.
 Students will complete online exercises, quizzes and online discussions to practice targeted structures.
-This course may be repeated three times.
 (1.4)